 1876: Judge Abraham Jesse Dittenhoefter described the meeting in which New York Governor Samuel J. Tilden was told that he had been nominated by the Democratic Party as their candidate for President.
 He then read a sample of letters from those supporting this candidate of reform.
 (Tilden is the “Tilden” of the famous Hayes-Tilden electoral stalemate)

-1877: A review of Poet and Merchant by Bethold Auerbach, “a Jewish romance” in which all but a couple of the characters are Jews was published today
+1877: The New York Times featured a review of Poet and Merchant by Bethold Auerbach, “a Jewish romance” in which all but a couple of the characters are Jews.

 1874: Jewish leaders from all over the United States are gathering in Cleveland, Ohio for tomorrow’s meeting of the Council of the American Union of Hebrew Congregations.